 You can book as long as the [Book now] button is still active, even the evening before departure., For more (last-minute) information don't hesitate to mail us at firstname.lastname@example.org or call 0495-345144.

 Did you always want to visit Switzerland?
 See those stunning cities, the scenic landscapes, and the majestic mountain tops?
 This is your chance.
 Join Expat Club on a unique visit to this amazing Alpine country.
 We visit the most historic Swiss cities, the most scenic regions and the most impressive mountain tops.
 Lets discover many incredibly beautiful places together and learn about the things this Alpine country is famous for.
 We travel by highly comfortable Royal Class coach (2018 model!) with extra extra leg space, leg flaps and foot rests, so you can enjoy this trip optimally.
 We stay in good hotels and designed a great program for you.
 This will be a trip never to forget!
+Oh, and we are happy to announce that we will definitely make a stop in Luxembourg to pick up our friendly expat neighbours.

 We set this trip up in a somewhat flexible way.
 The route and the hotels are fixed, but we are purposefully not planning visits to the mountain peaks (Titlis, Eggishorn with views on Aletsch glacier, and the Gornetgrat and Kleiner Matterhorn in Zermatt).
 The reason is that a too rigid schedule with only fixed program points may be disadvantageous for us.
 Cloudy weather conditions may make the “mountain” days not so interesting (no visibility = no fun = waste of time and money).
 Therefore we want to keep some flexibility and, for instance, visit the lovely Appenzell region first when the Titlis is cloudy and then go there the day after.
 For the same reason we also will not book any cable cars or seats in a restaurant, unless the short-term weather forecast report good visibility.
-Rest assured, there are many great alternatives and since we spend several days in the high mountains you’ll be guaranteed to see some amazing scenery.
+Rest assured, there are many great alternatives and since we spend several days in the high mountains you’ll be guaranteed to see lots of amazing scenery.

 Day 1 – Sunday 29 July